ialab-puc/CuratorNet/README.md

 ## How does it work

 CuratorNet leverages neural image embeddings obtained from pre-trained CNNs.
 We train CuratorNet to rank triplets that associate a user with a pair of images: one where we have positive feedback from said user, and one where we do not.

 CuratorNet draws inspiration from [VBPR](https://arxiv.org/abs/1510.01784) and [Youtube’s Recommender System](https://static.googleusercontent.com/media/research.google.com/es//pubs/archive/45530.pdf): we optimize for ranking using triplet loss, and seek generalization to new users without introducing additional parameters or further training.
 We also propose a set of sampling guidelines to generate triplets for training our model, which improves the performance of CuratorNet and VBPR with respect to random negative sampling.
-Figure 1 shows the architecture of CuratorNet.

 ![](CuratorNet.png)